-Mary McLoed’s critique of architects’ co-optation of Foucault’s lecture on “heterotopias.”
-She critiques the abstract and homogenous interpretation of the architectural “others” that architects look to create within the bounds of the existing architectural institution.
-McLeod is deeply critical of this attitude which she believes to be politicized without social content or clarity of purpose.
+Mary McLoed’s engages a related argument in her essay about architects’ co-optation of Foucault’s lecture on “other spaces.”
+She critiques the abstract, and homogenous interpretation of the architectural “others” that architects look to create within the bounds of the existing architectural institution.
+McLeod is deeply critical of this attitude which she believes to politicized without social content or clarity of purpose.
 For Foucault’s part, he does not explicitly invoke architecture.
-Cultural constructions and social relations are more important in the logic of heterotopia.
-McLoed writes of the very formal architectural reinterpretation of this idea, that the “spoken and unspoken assumption is that ‘different’ is good, that ‘otherness’ is automatically an improvement on the status quo.”
+Cultural constructions and social relations are more important in the logic of the heterotopia concept that is explained in his lecture.
+Architecture’s reinterpretation of this idea brings it back to the safety of form and aesthetics.
+The resulting social consequences seem left to chance.
+McLoed writes that there is “the spoken and unspoken assumption is that ‘different’ is good, that ‘otherness’ is automatically an improvement on the status quo.”
 But, she asks, “to what extent is this preoccupation with ‘otherness’ a product of critics’ and practitioners’ own identity and status?
 Does it elucidate or support groups considered socially marginal or ‘other’?
 Are there positions in architecture outside these two tendencies that address concerns of ‘otherness’ relevant to ‘ordinary’ people—those for whom the avant-garde has little significance?”